-Erika M. Douglas is an Assistant Professor at Temple University Beasley School of Law.
-Her scholarship focuses on the intersection of antitrust and intellectual property law, with particular emphasis on the application of legal theory to new technology.
+Erika M. Douglas is an Associate Professor at Temple University Beasley School of Law.
+Her scholarship focuses on the intersection of antitrust, data privacy, and intellectual property law, with particular emphasis on the application of legal theory to new technology.
 Professor Douglas teaches New Technology Regulation, Patents, and Contracts.

 Prior to joining Temple, Professor Douglas practiced antitrust and technology law at the Silicon Valley office of Covington & Burling LLP.
 While in practice, she represented several Fortune 100 technology companies in complex antitrust matters and investigations.